 The Geographical Names Panel will review each application to determine whether the applied-for gTLD represents a geographic name, as defined in this guidebook.
-In the event that the string represents a geographic name and requires government support, the panel will ensure that the required documentation is provided with the application and verify that the documentation is from the relevant governments or public authorities and is authentic.
+In the event that the string represents a geographic name, the panel will ensure that the required documentation is provided with the application and verify that the documentation is from the relevant governments or public authorities and is authentic.